Naphtali

 Some biblical commentators have suggested that the name Naphtali may refer to the struggle between Rachel and Leah for the favours of Jacob.
 Bilhah was the handmaid of Rachel, who was infertile at the time, and had persuaded Jacob to have a child with Bilhah as a proxy for having one with herself.

 Biblical references

-According to the Targum Pseudo-Jonathan, Naphtali was a swift runner, though this appears to have been inferred from the Blessing of Jacob, which equates Naphtali to a hind.
-However, Biblical scholars believe this to actually be a description of the tribe of Naphtali.
+According to the Targum Pseudo-Jonathan, Naphtali was a swift runner, though this appears to have been inferred from the Blessing of Jacob, which equates Naphtali to a red deer.
+However, Biblical scholars believe this to be a description of the tribe of Naphtali.

-Naphtali is listed in Deuteronomy 34.2 when God takes Moses up to the mountain of Nebo and shows him the extent of the land which he had promised to Abraham, Isaac and Jacob.
+Naphtali is listed in Deuteronomy 34:2, when God takes Moses up to Mount Nebo and shows him the extent of the land that He had promised to Abraham, Isaac, and Jacob.
 See article on Tribe of Simeon for a map of the twelve tribes of Israel.